Fed awaiting evidence global chill not knocking U.S. off track

 In discussing the economy's health, "many acknowledged that recent global economic and financial developments may have increased the downside risks to economic activity somewhat," the minutes said.

-"It was pretty clear cut that they were in favor of holding off raising rates," said Gus Faucher, an economist at PNC Financial Services in Pittsburg.
+"It was pretty clear cut that they were in favour of holding off raising rates," said Gus Faucher, an economist at PNC Financial Services in Pittsburg.

 Still, the minutes showed a committee seemingly convinced it was time to move as soon as it was sure the economy was not about to slip off course.